 “No problem.
 Welcome to Nightland High School!”
-The girl strolled away.
+Naomi strolled away.

 “Would you like to introduce yourself?”

-I nodded and walked up to the blackboard, writing my name on it with chalk, before I faced the class.
+"Yes, teacher."
+I walked up to the blackboard, writing my name on it with chalk, before facing the class.

 “My name is Sakura Kurumi.
 It’s nice to meet you!
 I hope we can be friends.” bowing to the class, I devoted a genuine smile with everyone peering at me.

-I walked through the tables to my own next to the window and found a seat.
-I waited for the lunch break, getting up once the bell rang for it.
+I couldn't wait for the lunch break, and got up once the bell rang for it.
 While walking, I glanced at a guy, though, didn’t pay much attention to him.
-I sat on the opposite side than Naomi, checking my bag for lunch, seeing I have none.
+I sat on the opposite side of Naomi, checking my bag for lunch, seeing I have none.
 How could I forget to put the lunchbox into my bag?

-I strolled to my table, in despair, hoping someone at least left a bit of candy until I received this desk, but as if already prepared for disappointment, I just sighed after finding nothing.
+I strolled back to my desk, hoping someone at least left a bit of candy until I received it, but as if already prepared for disappointment, I just sighed after finding nothing.